Guide

 Net credit = Gross credit sales – Sales returns – Sales allowances

-To calculate and compare net credit sales, you need to use a consistent time frame, such as monthly or the first quarter.
+To calculate and compare net credit sales, you need to use a consistent timeframe, such as monthly or quarterly.

 Average accounts receivable